cadbox1/cadell.dev/content/posts/i-write-notess.md

 - coding - Actually developing code.
 - meeting - Sync time with people.

 I generally write down anything noteworthy and that usually turns out to be quite a lot.
-I wrote 13,783 bullet points and 80,984 words in my Daily Notes for 2020 and I'm up to 7,910 bullet points and 50,504 words so far this year.
-If in doubt, write it down.
-I'm always overwriting and underwriting so just experiment and find a level that works for you.
+If in doubt, write it down but find a level that works for you.
+I'm always overwriting some things and underwriting others but that's fine.
 I've also found myself being a bit too critical and trigger happy with wins and problems so I now prefer to put more in my general notes and leave the wins and problems for big stuff.
-That might be more of a me problem though.
+That might be more of a me problem but just something to be aware of.

 ## Weekly, Monthly and Quarterly Notes